 Our four main student/faculty awards are the Student Research Award, Student Paper Award, Student Poster Award, and the Redd Center/Rural West Award.
 We also have faculty recognition awards (Innis, Hart, Lifetime Achievement) that are open continuously for nominations, though awards are typically given every 4 years.
 Here is the schedule of when awards will be made in the coming years:

 Student Paper Award

 Annual | Announced in Summer | Apply by AAG registration deadline | Presentations judged at AAG meeting | Winner announced after meeting | PRIZE: 1-year AAG Membership | Download Paper Judging Rubric

-Are you a PhD, Masters, or Undergraduate student thinking about presenting a paper at the upcoming national AAG Conference on a “Rural Geography” related topic, and interested in a chance to win a 1-year AAG membership?
+Are you a PhD, Masters, or Undergraduate student thinking about presenting a sole-authored Paper at the upcoming national AAG Conference on a “Rural Geography” related topic, and interested in a chance to win a 1-year AAG membership?

 PRIOR TO the meeting registration deadline email your name, affiliation, paper title, and whether you are an undergrad or graduate (PhD or Masters) student to: Cheryl Morse, RGSG Awards Chair, cheryl.morse -at- uvm.edu.
 We will place those participating in the competition in RGSG-Organized Sessions so you will need to also send along your registration PIN.
 If you have already planned to participate in another organized session please indicate that in your email so we can track down the day/time of your session for judging once the program is made available.
 Judging is based on oral presentations only; no written component is required.
 See the Judging Rubric above.